On the asymptotically linear problem for an elliptic equation with an indefinite nonlinearity: Introduction

 Part 1 is an analogue of the famous \emph{Courant nodal domain theorem} \cite{ch}.
 Here, as usual, the connected components of $\rn\smallsetminus\phi_k^{-1}(0)$ are called the \emph{nodal domains of} $\phi_k$.
-We emphasize that the fact that each $\phi_k$ changes sign for every $k\geq 2$ is not an easy consequence of orthogonality (as in the bounded domain case with Dirichlet boundary conditions), because one must consider at all times the (sign-changing) weight $Q_\Omega$; instead, the proof is a consequence of Picone's identity, see Lemma \ref{schlem}.
+We emphasize that the fact that each $\phi_k$ changes sign for every $k\geq 2$ is not an easy consequence of orthogonality (as in the bounded domain case with Dirichlet boundary conditions), because one must consider at all times the (sign-changing) weight $Q_\Omega$; instead, the proof is a consequence of Picone's identity, see Lemma~\ref{schlem}.

 The proof of Part 2 is based on estimates for the Green function of the operator $-\Delta+1$ in $\rn$ adapting the ideas from \cite{MR634248} and on comparison principles.
-We mention that the same estimates for $\phi_1$ appeared in \cite[equation (1.9)]{ferreri2024asymptotic}, where problem \eqref{P_lambdaI} is considered in the context of shape optimization.
+We mention that the same estimates for $\phi_1$ appeared in \cite[equation (1.9)]{ferreri2024asymptotic}, where problem \eqref{P_lambdaI} naturally appears in the context of shape optimization.

 Part 3 is a Faber-Krahn type inequality, this result is shown using symmetrizations and states that the first eigenvalue is minimized at balls (among open sets of fixed measure).
 In contrast, Part 4 proves that the \emph{second eigenvalue} does not achieve its infimum among open bounded sets of fixed measure.
 This is sometimes referred to as the Hong–Krahn–Szegö inequality.
 Note that the inequality in \eqref{ine} is \emph{strict}, in contrast to what happens in the Dirichlet bounded domain case (where the equality is achieved).